-Other than its price, my favorite thing about the Dia II was its durability.
+Other than its price, my favorite thing about The Dia II was its durability.
 I appreciated that I could go for a jog or attend an outdoor sporting event without worry, as they put up with sweat just fine.
-Overall, the Dia II’s sound quality was solid, and I could keep up with conversations without a strain, experiencing very little feedback.
+Overall, The Dia II’s sound quality was solid, and I could keep up with conversations without a strain, experiencing very little feedback.
 I should note, however, that the Dia II’s behind-the-ear fit made me a bit more self-conscious about my hearing aids than the other two models.

-In contrast to the Dia II’s visibility, the Clara and The Wave models were virtually invisible.
+In contrast to The Dia II’s visibility, The Clara and The Wave models were virtually invisible.
 Even the colors of these receiver-in-ear hearing aids helped them blend into my look.
 Of course, it did take some getting used to before I stopped feeling like my ears were always plugged.
-Upgraded with Enhanced Clarity, the clarity of sound was similar in both the Clara and The Wave, even in a variety of settings, including looped environments.
+Upgraded with Enhanced Clarity, the clarity of sound was similar in both The Clara and The Wave, even in a variety of settings, including looped environments.
 I did find that my Clara required a bit more adjustment, though, and the maximum volume on my Wave hearing aids was certainly louder.

-I could have upgraded my Clara to connect with my Bluetooth media using an Audicus Bluetooth remote, but what I enjoyed most was The Wave’s built-in Bluetooth compatibility.
+I could have upgraded The Clara to connect with my Bluetooth media using an Audicus Bluetooth remote, but what I enjoyed most was The Wave’s built-in Bluetooth compatibility.
 Streaming sound from my laptop, TV, or smartphone directly to my hearing aids took very little effort, which made Zoom calls with my work team or evening FaceTimes simple.
 D.

-I also selected the $200-$300 rechargeable battery upgrades on my Clara and Wave hearing aids.
+I also selected the $200-$300 rechargeable battery upgrades on The Clara and The Wave hearing aids.
 While it was convenient not to have to change my batteries as often, I recommend waiting on this technology upgrade until they become a bit cheaper, as they were quite pricey and required a lot more charging than I expected.

 UV Dry Box

 Compatible with both the Clara and Dia II hearing aids, the $199 pocket-sized Classic Remote lets you easily adjust volume and settings on your hearing aid.
 The addition of a Classic Remote also gives you the opportunity to partner with Audicus’ audiology team to select custom programs for your unique needs.
 I choose tinnitus masking since it’s something I deal with on occasion and, believe it or not, this condition affects up to 20 percent of people.
+Price: $199

 Audicus Warranty and Return Policy